Warped/Composite Phenomenology Simplified: Overview

 It should be stressed that the truncation procedure we employ for low-lying excitations, essentially discretization or ``deconstruction'' of the warped extra dimension, is part of a systematically improvable procedure where one makes finer and finer discretizations.
 In practice this proliferates the number of sectors in the model (excitation levels) and rapidly the continuum description becomes more efficient for calculation.

 This concludes our non-technical overview of the relevant physics.
 The rest of our paper elaborates in a more quantitative way on what has been sketched so far, introducing a minimal model that gives the simplest realization of partial compositeness consistent with present data.
-More elaborate models can be built which are even more successful with precision tests (thus resulting in a lighter spectrum of new particles), for example by fully describing the composite Higgs as a Goldstone boson of the strong dynamics, and assuming a discrete custodial symmetry in the composite sector to relax the $Zb\bar b$ constraint~\cite{Agashe:2006crp}.
-We have however preferred to adopt a minimal realization of partial compositeness, thus favoring slight tunings of parameters over more natural, but more involved, model building solutions.

 Sections \ref{elementary sector} and \ref{composite sector} introduce the two halves of our two-sector model, the ``elementary sector'' and ``composite sector'', isolated from each other for simplicity.
 The status of the Higgs doublet as part of the composite sector is defined.
 Section~\ref{partial compositeness} introduces the couplings between the two sectors in the form of mass-mixing.
 The Lagrangian is then mass-diagonalized for phenomenological use.
 Section~\ref{EWSB} describes the impact of electroweak symmetry breaking on the masses and couplings of the new physics.
 Section \ref{full tR compositeness} makes the case that the $t_R$ should be a composite on par with the Higgs doublet, and shows how to simply implement this technically.
 In Section~\ref{higgs fine-tuning and finiteness}, it is shown that the dominant radiative corrections to the Higgs mass from the elementary sector are UV-finite.
 These finite corrections are then used to estimate Higgs fine tuning as a function of parameter space.
 Section \ref{viable parameter space} uses the formulas for the new-physics contributions to flavor and electroweak precision variables computed in the Appendices \ref{FCNC}, \ref{oblique corrections} and \ref{sec:ztobbbar} to sketch the best motivated regions of the parameter space.
 Section~\ref{pheno} discusses the most promising channels and strategies to discover the new TeV states at the LHC.
 Finally, Appendix \ref{cutoff} estimates the maximal energy to which the model is internally consistent, and shows that this is well above upcoming experimental reach.
 Appendix E briefly describes the inclusion within the composite sector of the SM-neutral graviton and radion excitations of the Randall-Sundrum model.